-5 PROPOSALS
+5. PROPOSALS

 5.1.
-To consider and approve a revised Housing Renewal Assistance Policy 2017 (Appendix 1) and refer the said Policy to Executive for approval in accordance with the Council's Budget and Policy Framework.
+To consider and approve the proposals in the revised Housing Renewal Assistance Policy 2017 (Appendix 1) and refer the said Policy to Community Overview and Scrutiny for consideration in accordance with the Council's Budget and Policy Framework.

-6 CONSULTATION
+6. CONSULTATION